Tools I Use For Note-Taking

 I started 6 months ago to use the Zettelkasten note-taking method.
 In this short time, my collection of notes grew from zero to more than 350 notes.
 And already now I can see the first benefits of cross-linking notes.

-If you want to learn more about the Zettelkasten method I recommend the article Zettelkasten — How One German Scholar Was So Freakishly Productive.
+If you want to learn more about the Zettelkasten method I recommend the essay Zettelkasten — How One German Scholar Was So Freakishly Productive.

-As I wrote in my last article Zettelkasten Note-Taking Method With DEVONthink I started my Zettelkasten in DEVONthink.
+As I wrote in my last essay Zettelkasten Note-Taking Method With DEVONthink I started my Zettelkasten in DEVONthink.
 But since then, I integrated more tools into my workflow.
-This article describes which tools I use for my notes and why.
+This essay describes which tools I use for my notes and why.

 DEVONthink or Obsidian?
 Both!